psimm/psimm/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on automated social media monitoring systems with a pipeline: API/scraping, analysis and presentation in a dashboard + automated reports.
+- 🔭 I’m currently working on automated social media monitoring systems with a data pipeline: API/scraping, analysis and presentation in a dashboard + automated reports
-- 🌱 I’m currently learning about named entity recognition and about scaling SQL databases.
+- 🌱 I’m currently learning about deploying R on AWS ECS and Fargate
 - 📫 How to reach me: [Twitter](https://twitter.com/paul_simmering) and [LinkedIn](https://www.linkedin.com/in/paulsimmering/)